 THE PERFECT FOLLOW UP TO HIS CRITICALLY ACCLAIMED ESSENTIALLY HERMETO

-featuring ERIK CHARLESTON, TED NASH, MARK SOSKIN, JAY ANDERSON, ROGÉRIO BOCCATO & KEITA OGAWA
+featuring ERIK CHARLSTON, TED NASH, MARK SOSKIN, JAY ANDERSON, ROGÉRIO BOCCATO & KEITA OGAWA

 From his earliest days, vibraphonist Erik Charlston has been attracted to a wide spectrum of musical sounds.
 His simultaneous introductions to classical and soul music along with his exposure to the African-inspired street drummers near his childhood home in South Chicago prepared him for his multi-faceted career as a professional percussionist covering many genres.

 That mélange of early sounds also propelled him toward challenging music without boundaries.
 His quest for mind-bending music led him to one of the most celebrated musical geniuses and idiosyncratic minds of the past fifty years, the Brazilian composer/performer Hermeto Pascoal.
 The influence of Pascoal and his musical catalog led Charlston to create his JazzBrasil ensemble and to record his new album, Hermeto: Voice and Wind.

 “This is a brilliant album.
 Charlston is a humble leader, and when he steps into the spotlight, as he does on an 82 second vibraphone solo on Viva, it’s for good reason.
 This album serves as a symbol of the collaborative spirit, wondrously illustrating the fireworks that can happen when a leader finds the right material and the right musicians to help execute his vision.”
 DOWNBEAT: EDITOR’S PICK for Essentially Hermeto